wp-plugins/prosperent-suite/branches/trac1034/README.txt

 [Video Tutorial of Installation](http://youtu.be/pTEmLn_UGXg)

-= Deactivate your other Prosperent Plugins, and use this plugin in their place. =
+= Deactivate any other Prosperent Plugins before use. =

 = Prosperent Product Search =